Last updated: June 26, 2026

 |---|---|---|---|

-RTP and paytable Fact Registry
+Video poker RTP and paytable registry

 | Game | Exact paytable | Theoretical RTP | Strategy assumption | Source and review note | Caveat |